 There are a few limitations to consider when using a consignment service:

-- Your revenue from each rental will be less, because of the commissions paid to the consigner
+- If you rent, your revenue from each rental will be less, because of the commissions paid to the consigner.

-If, however, you are okay with someone else doing the work it takes to rent your RV, then consignment might be just the ticket.
+If, however, you are okay with someone else doing the work it takes to sell or rent your RV, then consignment might be just the ticket.

 Renting your RV